afni/apmulti_scripts/apmulti_root/apmulti_demo/README_process.txt

 On biowulf, one can run the similar scripts from the scripts_biowulf directory, which include things like swarming and lscratch directory use.

+  * the 'run' scripts should be executed from a 'scripts' directory (either scripts_desktop or scripts_biowulf)

 ----------------------------------------------------------------------
 The description of the script file naming is in README.txt.